Neural-Systems-at-UIO/QCAlign/docs/atlasoverlay.rst

 By hovering over any part of the section image, the region name to which that point is registered to will be displayed.

-**In the image below the researcher's cursor is located in a position registered as the caudoputamen**
+**In the image below the researcher's cursor is located in a position registered to the caudoputamen**

 .. image:: vertopal_cbedec83746b4aa08b3d6abec4c06604/media/image4.png